 What is a Level 1 Commercial Inspection?

-A level – 1 commercial property inspection is one that is conducted mostly for Small to Medium size Commercial properties of less than 5000 sq. ft. . . .
+A level – 1 commercial property inspection is a light commercial inspection that is conducted for Small to Medium size commercial properties of less than 5000 sq. ft. and conducted by one Certified Commercial Inspector without the assistance of hired specialty consultants.

 An example might be a small to medium sized Office building, a single office suite, Retail Space, Shopping centers, Residential units that have been rezoned to commercial.
-Keep in mind that a small to medium sized commercial building or Multi-family building is generally far less complicated then a multi-million dollar residential home which is commonly inspected by a single inspector or team consisting of little to no specialty skills.

 In many cases, a Certified Commercial Property Inspector may process one or two specialty skills because of previous training or occupations.
 Most all Commercial Inspectors are also Licensed Home Inspectors in the state of Florida.
 Many Home inspectors were former electricians, plumbers or from the construction industry that were trained and certified in all of the other disciplines of our industry.
 A Specialty Consultant is generally an individual who has been trained to install, maintain or repair a particular item, such an Air Condenser unit.